 Christopher A. Stewart is a Washingtonian, education, homeless and youth advocate.
 He graduated from Saint Mary’s College of Maryland with a degree in Political Science and, he received his Masters of Divinity and Masters of Theological Studies from Wesley Theological Seminary as a Missional fellow, with the following concentrations: poverty intervention/ prevention and, juvenile justice reform.
 Stewart graduated from Catholic University with a Masters in Library and Information Science with a focus in law.

 He has volunteered as a Court Appointed Special Advocates (CASA) and has served with the Washington Legal Clinic for the Homeless.
-Prior to serving alongside the District of Columbia Public Schools, Stewart volunteered in Ethiopia and Haiti, where he created curriculum for children and helped build a library in a tent city.
+Stewart currently serves with the District of Columbia Public Schools, as a library media specialist.
+Prior to that, he served in academic and public libraries for 15 + years.
+He has volunteered in Ethiopia and Haiti, where he created curriculum for children and helped build a library in a tent city.

-Stewart and his partner and beautiful wife Jayasree, have three children/ super heroes, Saaniya, Nadya and Christopher II.
+Stewart and his partner have three children/ super heroes.
 His mission is to promote literacy, end world poverty and empower all to seek peace and love.